Yifan127/Blog/install-both-py2-and-py3-in-windows-10.md

   ```
   A: Use Python Launcher for Windows!
-    For command line: type py to launch Python3, and py -2.7 to launch Python2.7, I can also use py -2 to launch
+    For command line: type py to launch Python3, and py -2.7 to launch Python2.7, I can also use py -2 to
-    the latest version2.x I have installed.
+    launch the latest version2.x I have installed.

+    Specify version in scripts:
+    #! python: means version2
+    #! python3: means version3
+    Also, I can specify a more explicit version:
+    #! python2.7
   ```

 ![](/assets/setup_0.png)